linuxboot/book/src/u-root.md

 # All about u-root

+The [u-root project](https://u-root.org) consists of a build tool and sources to generate a root file system with boot loaders suitable to implement LinuxBoot.
-u-root is an embeddable root file system intended to be placed in a flash device as part of the firmware image, along with a Linux kernel.
-All the u-root utilities, roughly corresponding to standard Unix utilities, are written in [Go, a modern, type-safe language with garbage collection and language-level support for concurrency and inter-process communication](./u-root-golang.md).
+All the u-root utilities, roughly corresponding to standard Unix utilities, are written in [Go, a modern, type-safe language](./u-root-golang.md) with garbage collection and out-of-the-box support for concurrency.

 u-root blurs the line between script-based distros such as Perl Linux[^24] and binary-based distros such as BusyBox[^26].
 It has the flexibility of Perl Linux